-"Using [brand name of a digital service], one can expect a reduction in replacement and labor costs.
-Assuming a 20% reduction in the repair and maintenance portion of O&M costs, this would translate into annual cost savings of \$11,383 for a 2.5-MW turbine and \$34,148 for a 7.5-MW turbine."
+Using [brand name of a digital service], one can expect a reduction in replacement and labour costs.
+Assuming a 20% reduction in the repair and maintenance portion of O & M [operations and maintenance] costs, this would translate into annual cost savings of \$11383 for a 2.5-MW turbine and \$34148 for a 7.5-MW turbine.
 (SKF, 2021)

-Over 25 years this offers approximately \$285k to \$854k in savings.
-But, not all digital services achieve these savings: a wind 170 energy industry market research company interviewed for this paper noted that
+Over 25 years this offers approximately USD 285 000 to 854 000 in savings.
+But not all digital services achieve these savings: a wind energy industry market research company interviewed for this paper noted that

-"... an average reduction of 11% of the operations and maintenance cost for operational assets when utilising predictive maintenance facilitated by data analytics versus conventional reactive maintenance practices."
+... an average reduction of 11% of the operations and maintenance cost for operational assets when utilising predictive maintenance facilitated by data analytics versus conventional reactive maintenance practices.